The automotive aftermarket industry is going to be worth $855 billion by 2028—and that’s just in the United States.

 If you work in the automotive industry selling aftermarket parts in an eCommerce store, you already know it’s a profitable business, but it comes with a unique challenge: the sheer volume of existing data is not just overwhelming but can also be unreliable.

-This is where ACES (Aftermarket Catalog Exchange Standard) and PIES (Product Information Exchange Standard) come in.
-These industry data standards help you manage your inventory more effectively, ensuring that the data you use and provide to your customers is accurate and consistent.
+These industry data standards support inventory management, ensuring that the data you use and provide to your customers is accurate and consistent.

 ACES and PIES data exist to address a fundamental challenge in the automotive aftermarket industry: the need for standardized communication and management of vast amounts of vehicle fitment and product data.